-ISOBAR Al solutions to ISOBAR aims to provide a service- and Al- 1 908 798 The state of the s based network operations plan, by integrating enhanced convective weather forecasts for predicting imbalances between for network operations planning capacity and demand and exploiting AI to select mitigation measures at the local and network levels in a collaborative air traffic flow and capacity management operations paradigm ITACA Incentivising technology adoption for accelerating change in ATM ITACA aims to accelerate the development, adoption and deployment of new technologies in ATM.
+ISOBAR for network ISOBAR aims to provide a service- and Albased network operations plan, by integrating enhanced convective weather forecasts for predicting imbalances between capacity and demand and exploiting Al to select mitigation measures at the local and network levels in a collaborative air traffic flow and capacity management operations paradigm 1 908 798 ITACA Incentivising technology adoption for accelerating change in ATM ITACA aims to accelerate the development, adoption and deployment of new technologies in ATM.
 ITACA will develop a new set of methodologies and tools enabling the rigorous and comprehensive assessment of policies and regulations aimed at amplifying the uptake of new technologies within ATM 999 938 MAHALO Modern ATM via human/automation learning optimisation To answer the question of whether automation should match human behaviour or be understandable to humans, MAHALO aims to develop an individually tuned ML system to solve ATC conflicts and couple this with an enhanced en route conflict detection and resolution display.
-Insights will be used to define a framework to guide the design of future AI systems 997 213 Metropolis 2 Metropolis 2: A unified approach to airspace design and separation management for Uspace l 1 692 760 Modus Modelling and assessing the role of air transport in an integrated, intermodal transport system Modus analyses the performance of the overall transport system by considering the entire door-to-door journey holistically.
+Insights will be used to define a framework to guide the design of future AI systems 997 213 Metropolis 2 Metropolis 2: A unified approach to airspace design and separation management for Uspace Metropolis 2 aims to provide the fundamentals for concrete solutions for U-space U3/U4 services that are needed to enable high-density urban aerial operations, 1 692 760 Modus Modelling and assessing the role of air transport in an integrated, intermodal transport system Modus analyses the performance of the overall transport system by considering the entire door-to-door journey holistically.
 The project identifies (future) drivers for passenger demand and supply and assesses the impact on airside and landside processes and capacities.
 Based on these analyses, potential solutions to meet high-level European transport objectives are proposed 998 875 NewSense Combining simulation models and big data analytics for ATM performance analysis NewSense aims to improve the safety and efficiency of operations primarily in secondary airports with innovative low-cost surface surveillance solutions, based on 5G cellular networks for the long term, and millimetre-wave radar for the medium term, allowing the implementation of affordable advanced surface movement guidance and control systems 943 960